gluonhq/client-samples/README.md

 ## Build and run the samples on Android

-### Requirements
+### Additional requirements

-* Android can be built only on Linux OS and requires a custom [GraalVM Linux SDK](https://download2.gluonhq.com/substrate/graalvm/graalvm-svm-linux-20.1.0-ea+26.zip)
+* Android can be built only on Linux OS
-* Set `GRAALVM_HOME` environment variable to the GraalVM installation directory
-* Set `JAVA_HOME` to point to the GraalVM installation directory

 The client plugin will download the Android SDK and install the required packages.
-If needed, you can define the location to the Android SDK by setting the `ANDROID_SDK` environment variable, making sure that you have installed all the packages from the following list:
+Alternatively, you can define a custom location to the Android SDK by setting the `ANDROID_SDK` environment variable, making sure that you have installed all the packages from the following list:

 * platforms;android-27
 * platform-tools